Jonah: Pro-life anti-type

 ►Surely sinful people are more odious to the Son of God than Ninevites were to Jonah, but UNLIKE JONAH 1:3, Jesus didn’t flee in the opposite direction.
 He willingly submitted to the Father’s plan… which included dying on a cross for our sins.

-►Jonah’s problem seemed to be that he thought if God was gracious to the Ninevites it would somehow make things worse for him.
+►Jonah’s problem seemed to be that he thought that if God was gracious to the Ninevites it would somehow make things worse for him.
 Coming to die for us surely was bad for Jesus, but UNLIKE JONAH 4:1-3, He didn’t complain that His Father is too compassionate to sinners.
 Instead He fully aligned with that feeling.
 He didn’t begrudge mankind God’s forgiveness, but shared the Father’s desire for people to be saved.

 ►UNLIKE JONAH 4:5, Jesus did not pronounce our doom and then sit back to wait for it to happen.
 He warned and persuaded the crowds.
 He patiently taught His disciples how to share the Good News.
 And now He continues to serve His followers by advocating and interceding for them with the Father.